 How Geothermal Heat Pumps Work

 A regular air-source heat pump works by exchanging heat with the outside air.
 In the winter, the heat pump absorbs heat from the outside air to heat the home; in the summer, the cycle reverses and the system collects heat from the indoor air, pumping it outside.
+Although this is a fairly efficient cycle for the most part, heat pumps run into trouble in extreme temperatures.

 Geothermal heat pumps use the same principle, but instead of depending on the outside air, they use the stable temperatures found underground.
 Geothermal energy provides highly efficient heating and cooling all year long, no matter how hot or cold the temperatures.